CanadianShield/ADFSLogs/Intranet - FBA - Success.md

 Here are the different events generated on a **Windows Server 2016 ADFS** server when a user successfully authenticate **internally** using **Form Based Authentication**.

-*All GUID are given as example.
+*All GUID are given as examples.
 Colors are to facilitate the correlation.*

 ![1](/Images/Intranet-FBA-Success-1.png)
 ---